Welcome Address by Professor Kenneth Young,

 Good afternoon, ladies and gentlemen.
-Thank you for coming to this event, to help bring the announcement of the Shaw Prize 2013 to the world at large.
+Thank you for coming to this Press Conference, to help bring the announcement of the Shaw Prize 2015 to the world at large.

-The Shaw Prize was established in 2002.
-It consists of three awards: namely, the Prize in Astronomy, the Prize in Life Science and Medicine, and the Prize in Mathematical Sciences.
-Each prize consists of a medal, a certificate and a monetary award of US$1 million.
-The Prize is awarded annually, first in 2004, making this year the tenth anniversary of the Prize.
+The Shaw Prize was established in 2002 to promote and foster scientific research worldwide.
+Since 2004 the Prize has been awarded annually for distinguished and significant achievements in Astronomy, Life Science and Medicine, and Mathematical Sciences.
+Each Prize consists of a medal, a certificate and a monetary award of US$1 million.

 We look forward to greater success of the Prize in the years to come.